 Take it with you, keep it in storage, sell it, give it away, or throw it away?
 That is the brutal question you’ll need to ask and answer.
 This is regarding everything you own.
 The more you keep and put in storage the more space that will require.
 Every month while you are out enjoying your new RV lifestyle, that storage bill will come due.
 You’ll wonder if you should have even kept the things you did keep.

 Check out this Do It Yourself RV article for tips on how to downsize your things for full-time RVing.

 There are many RV types to choose from and there are pros and cons for each type.
 There are Class A, B, B+, and Class C motorhomes, fifth wheels, and travel trailers of various sizes.
 You may need to tow your RV, or your RV may need to tow your car.
 These again are lifestyle choices.

-There are stresses involved in living in cramped quarters, and there are stresses involved in living in a larger RV as well.
+There are stresses involved in living in cramped quarters.
+And there are stresses involved in living in a larger RV as well.
 Just driving, pulling, maintaining, gassing, and parking a “big rig” can be stressful.

-Even if you know what type of RV you want, there are hundreds of different floor plans, configurations, appointments, and the new vs used decision affects more than just the price tag of the RV.
-There are warranty (or lack thereof) issues, and maintenance concerns, and wear and tear that may not be evident until you’ve already taken ownership of the RV.
+Even if you know what type of RV you want, there are hundreds of different floor plans, configurations, appointments.
+The new vs used decision affects more than just the price tag of the RV.
+There are warranty (or lack thereof) issues.
+Oh, and maintenance concerns, and wear and tear.
+Damage may not be evident until you’ve already taken ownership of the RV.
 And believe it or not, this is true for both new and used RVs.

 Read our post here on the different types of RVs and how to decide which one would be best for you.

-Full-time RV regrets
+Examples of Full-time RVer regrets